siddeshrohri/Web-Design/README.md

 # Web-Design

+Tasks
+Task 1: Website Implementation

-Design and Implement using HTML5/CSS and Javascript
+Design and implement a website.

+Navigation system for easy page navigation Accessibility awareness, including alternative text for images Appropriate use of HTML elements
+Relevant and appropriate content